Minneapolis/St. Paul city guide

 • Target Center: Home of the Timberwolves.
 Located at North 6th Street and North 1st Avenue in downtown Minneapolis.
 (To answer a follow-up question you might have, yes, the Target Corp. is headquartered in Minneapolis.)

-• TCF Bank Stadium: Home of the Minnesota Golden Gophers and Minnesota United FC.
+• TCF Bank Stadium: Home of the Minnesota Golden Gophers football team.
 Located at University Avenue SE and Oak Street on the Minnesota campus.

 • U.S. Bank Stadium: Home of the Vikings, located at Chicago Avenue and 4th Street in downtown Minneapolis.
 The stadium sits on the site of the old Metrodome, which was demolished in 2014 to make way for the new venue.